input-output-hk/cardano-sl-style-guides/workflow.md

 ![alt tag](git-flow.png)

-* This workflow applies to all projects involved into Cardano SL, including libraries, clients, etc.
+* This workflow applies to all projects connected to Cardano SL, including libraries, clients, etc.
 * We use `master` branch as the main development branch.
 In some traditional workflows this branch is called `develop`.
 This branch is semi-stable.
-It means that this branch must compile, tests must pass, it shouldn't have stupid errors like you run cardano-sl nodes and see `notImplemented` errors.
-If something like this happens, someone must fix it ASAP.
-At the same time, it is legal to have some bugs in this branch which are really hard to fix.
+It means that this branch must compile, tests must pass, it shouldn't have trivial errors or incomplete features.
+For instance, running cardano-sl nodes shouldn't yield `notImplemented` errors.
+If stability of `master` is jeopardized, a hot-fix must be pushed.
+At the same time, it is allowed to have known bugs in this branch.
 Of course we should try to avoid it, but if someone pushed something to this branch and then it turned out there is a bug which is hard to fix, it doesn't mean that someone must fix it ASAP.
 So please don't expect `master` to always work.
 * `master` and release branches are protected.
 There can't be force pushes and all changes must be done via PR.
 PR must be approved by